situmtech/flutter-ar/README.md

 We assume that you already have an application that uses Situm SDK.
 You may build one by following our [Quickstart Guide for Flutter](https://situm.com/docs/05-a-basic-flutter-app/).

+The [example app of this repository](./example/lib/main.dart) contains a complete example on how to integrate the AR plugin.
+Nonetheless the main steps are described below.

-In your application, you'll need to wrap your **MapView** widget inside the **ARWidget**.
+First of all, you'll need to wrap your **MapView** widget inside the **ARWidget**.
 This way, the user will be presented with the **MapView**, and upon clicking on an "AR button" (only visible on dynamic navigation), the **ARWidget** will appear on the screen.

-Here's an example of how to do it:

 ```dart
   @override